c4spar/deno-cliffy/prompt/README.md

 ### Prompt List

 To execute a list of prompts you can use the `prompt()` method.
-The prompt method accapts an array of [prompt options](#-types) combined with a `name` and `type` property. **Make sure to give each prompt a unique name to prevent overwriting values!**
+The prompt method accepts an array of [prompt options](#-types) combined with a `name` and `type` property. **Make sure to give each prompt a unique name to prevent overwriting values!**

-Unlike npm's inquerer, the `type` property accepts a prompt object and not the name of the prompt.
+Unlike npm's inquirer, the `type` property accepts a prompt object and not the name of the prompt.
 This makes it possible to extract the options and return types of each prompt to get typed options for any prompt and a **typed result object**.
 This works also with [custom prompts](#custom-prompts) which are